x0pherl/partomatic/docs/partomatic_config.md

 This works the same way as `file_prefix` (described above), but adds this string to the end of each generated file.

 ### `create_folders_if_missing`
-By default, Partomatic will create folders if they don't exist when exporting stl files.
+By default, Partomatic will create folders if they don’t exist when exporting stl files.
 If you prefer it to only save parts if the folders already exist, you set this to `False`